 About the Network

-Migrant Communities and Health (MICH) Network is initiated by Researchers, Postdocs and PhD students at KI whose research is relevant to the health of migrants, refugees, and ethnic minorities.
+Migrant Communities and Health (MICH) Network is an initiative composed of Researchers, Postdocs and PhD students at Karolinska Institutet with the aim to address knowledge gaps, explore research interests, and engage in teaching opportunities relevant to the health of migrants, refugees, and ethnic minorities in Sweden.

-- To collaborate with and support the research on Migrant Health in Sweden
+Collaborate with and support the research on migrant health in Sweden

 Collaborating Research Groups

-The MICH Network operates with a cross-disciplinary research groups at the Department of Public Health Sciences from Karolinska Institutet.
+The MICH Network operates with cross-disciplinary research groups at Karolinska Institutet.